LeMinux/PresentingSecureProgramming/RuleSets/NASAsPowerOf10.md

 Python is one such language.
 try/catch is used as the control flow mechanism acting more like if/else, and tends to use the try/catch itself as lazy validation.
 In a way exceptions are treated as a return, so it is part of control flow.
-This kind of philosophy would not pair well with saftey critical systems as it is hoping to encounter an error first before handling it.
+This kind of philosophy would not pair well with safety critical systems as it is hoping to encounter an error first before handling it.
 Additionally C is not going give you forgiveness.

 Example of EAFP: